opera

 Spanish

-Word opus is considered rare in modern English.
+Word opera is considered uncommon in modern English.

 Definitions